-Due to the current restrictions surrounding the COVID-19 pandemic, please only carry out this survey at home, looking out for bats and other nocturnal wildlife in your own garden, and only with members of your own household – please do not invite other people to participate.
+Due to the current restrictions surrounding the COVID-19 pandemic, please only carry out this survey at home, looking out for bats and other nocturnal wildlife from your window/private balcony or in your own private garden, and only with members of your own household – please do not invite other people to participate.

 For more information see our statement on COVID-19 and NBMP surveys.

 This survey is ideal for you if you don't have previous bat surveying experience.
 It is also a perfect opportunity to get together with family/friends and discover bats and other wildlife in your local area.
 Simply head out at dusk or before dawn, or both!
 Spend an hour in your garden or walking around your local area and look out for bats.

 - You can carry out your survey anytime from April to September.

 - You will need: Survey form, pencil/pen, torch, watch.

 - If you are doing your survey in the evening start at sunset.
 If you are doing your survey at dawn start one hour before sunrise.

 - Spend an hour looking for bats and any other nocturnal animals you can see or hear.